Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 ### Deploy to Azure

 At this point, you have successfully migrated the sample Java application `asset-manager` to Azure Database for PostgreSQL (Spring), Azure Blob Storage, and Azure Service Bus, and exposed health endpoints via Spring Boot Actuator.
-> Note: If you have any problems with the previous migration step, you can start from the [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager) branch for the deployment operation.
+> Note:  If you encounter any issues with the previous migration step, you can directly proceed with the deployment step using the [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager) branch.

 Now, you can deploy the migrated application to Azure using the Azure CLI after you identify a working location for your Azure resources.
 For example, an Azure Database for PostgreSQL Flexible Server requires a location that supports the service.
 Follow the instructions below to find a suitable location.